wp-plugins/miniorange-login-openid/readme.txt

 = Features :- =

-*	Login to your Wordpress site using miniOrange.
+*	SSO into your WordPress site using miniOrange.
 *	Single Sign On between two Wordpress sites.
 *	Valid user registrations verified by miniOrange.
 *	Easily integrate the login link with your Wordpress website using widgets.
 Just drop it in a desirable place in your website.